Advice for Landlords

 Electrical Equipment (Safety) Regulations 1994

-Any Landlord, who lets residential accommodation, is required by law to make sure the electrical system in the building (NICEIC certification) and all portable electrical equipment (PAT testing) they supply as part of the tenancy are safe and tested.
+Any Landlord, who lets residential accommodation, is required by law to make sure the electrical system in the building (e.g. NICEIC certification) and all portable electrical equipment (PAT testing) they supply as part of the tenancy are safe and tested.
 We recommend that electrical installations are tested every 5 years and all portable appliances should be tested annually.

 Energy Performance Certificates (EPCs)

-EPCs have been required from October 2009 for all properties being offered for rent or on a change of tenancy.
+Since October 2009 EPCs have been required for all properties being offered for rent or on a change of tenancy.
 A penalty of up to £200 can be imposed for not having one.
 We can help you get one at a reasonable price.
 EPCs are valid for 10 years if no work has been carried out which may mean that they are incorrect.
 There is a government register of all current EPCs

 All furniture and furnishings in rented properties must pass the ‘match and cigarette’ test.
 All upholstered furniture e.g. mattresses, sofas must have a permanent label sewn in which confirms that it satisfies the regulations.